Frequently Asked Questions

 The practice of educational psychology is the performance of any professional functions pertaining to academic learning processes or the education system or both including diagnosis of psychological disorders related to academic learning processes.

 Assessments are billed at a flat fee and fees can be found here.
-Assessment payments are requested in two installments (50% of the estimate at the beginning of services with the remainder paid upon receipt of the completed report).
+Assessment payments are paid in two installments (50% of the estimate at the beginning of services with the remainder paid upon receipt of the completed report).
 There is no cost to families for an Independent Educational Evaluation through a school district, as the district will provide payment.
 Payment for other services (i.e. consultation, advocacy) is due at the time of the service.

 I do not accept insurance at this time; however I can provide a "superbill" with relevant information if you would like to try to get reimbursed by your insurance.
 Some families are able to get reimbursed through their insurance for using an out-of-network provider for an ADHD or autism evaluation.
 I do not guarantee that your insurance carrier will reimburse you and strongly recommend contacting your insurance beforehand if this is something you are considering.

 I begin with an intake interview to gather background information, the referral concerns and questions, create a plan together, and review necessary paperwork.
 I will then conduct interviews and/or gather questionnaires from parents, teachers, other service providers (i.e. therapists, physicians, etc.).
 I conduct an observation in the learning environment, if indicated and desired by the parent/guardian, and review all available educational records.
-The actual testing process consists of several test sessions, ranging from one to three hours each (depending on stamina, attention/focus, etc.) with the student that takes place in my Folsom office.
+The actual testing process consists of one to four sessions, ranging from one to three hours each (depending on stamina, attention/focus, etc.) with the student that takes place in my Folsom office.
 I then review and interpret all assessment measures and results and create a detailed written report (more information below).
 I review the report in person, make appropriate recommendations, and answer any questions you may have.
 The total time from start to finish is typically about one month, involving between 10 and 30 hours.

 Stephanie Hewitt personally completes all assessments at Learning Pathways.
 You will work with me from start to finish.
 I don't utilize any interns, assistants, or psychometrists to complete any part of the evaluation.

-Typically I tell students that our job is to find out how their brain works and how they learn best, and that we are going to do different activities to help us do that.
+Typically I tell students that my job is to find out how their brain works and how they learn best, and that we are going to do different activities to help us do that.
 We do things like answering questions, playing with blocks or puzzles, looking at pictures, and some school tasks like reading and math.
 I talk about how everyone has strengths, or things they are really good at, and weaknesses, or things that might be hard for them; and we want to try to help them be as successful and happy in school as they can be.
 Most students enjoy the assessment process, as it is one-on-one with a warm and caring adult who encourages them throughout the process.
 Sometimes prizes help too if a student is resistant!

 Included in your intake packet is a handout on how to approach and discuss the testing with your child so they know what to expect and understand the purpose of the testing.